Mindful-AI-Assistants/.github/profile/README.md

 - **Copilots:** A Copilot is an artificial intelligence that assists users in specific tasks, providing real-time suggestions and guidance.
 For example, a Copilot can be designed to help users write code, providing real-time suggestions and corrections.

 - **Bots:** A Bot is a software programmed to perform automated tasks.
-Bots can be simple
+Bots can be simple (like a customer service bot that answers frequently asked questions)